dwtcourses/book-engine/README.md

 I have lots of things in the pipeline, which I will try to integrate into this skill.

-- Machine Learning.
-Based on books requested by user, this skill will be able to suggest books to that user
+- Recomendation System, i.e, based on books requested by user, this skill will be able to suggest books to that user
 - Gets data for Bestsellers
 - List of books from author, the one user requested
 - Get description and similar books directly in alexa skill
-- ESLint tested code, currently is is not
+- ESLint tested code, currently it is not
 - Use of ECMAScriptX
 - Better and automated release process

 Feel free to let me know of more feature you want to add in it by creating feature request.
+Also check our "issues" section, if you want to contribute.

 ## Contribution Guide